Reproducible Analytical Pipeline (RAP) champion network

 QA of code guidance

-Joshua Halls presented his work on developing quality assurance guidance for coding, including a link to the GitHub repository for this work (email: Analysis.Function@ons.gov.uk if you’d like to know more about this).
+Joshua Halls presented his work on developing quality assurance guidance for coding, including a link to the GitHub repository for this work.
+To find out more about this work please email the team at ASAP@ons.gov.uk.

 What do we do now workshop